Docs · Credentials

 /.well-known/did.json. - They verify the signature locally — no call to our servers needed.

-- They get a yes/no in under 2 seconds.
+/api/credentials/{id}/verifyfor a one-shot active/expired/revoked answer. - They get a yes/no in under 2 seconds.

 If we tampered with the credential, the math fails.
 If you tampered with it, the math fails.
 That’s the point.

-Why credentials can expire in place
+Why credentials expire in place

 This is a feature, not a bug: it protects the signal value over time.
-A 5-year-old "Expert in AI Agent Engineering" credential would mean something very different from a current one.
-Rolling windows make sure the credential reflects what you can do now.
+A 5-year-old “Professional in AI Agent Engineering” credential would mean something very different from a current one.
+The 24-month window keeps the credential honest about the present.Where to next